Spiritual Direction & the Enneagram

 The Enneagram in Spiritual Direction

 A key element of Enneagram work involves nonjudgmental self-observation, which increases our self-awareness.
-As we become more aware of what we’re doing and why we’re doing it, we also begin to develop awareness of the possibility of other options or ways of being in the world.
-Instead of reacting without thinking, we can learn to respond from a grounded, balanced place that is informed by the wisdom from all three centers of intelligence–the thinking center, the feeling center, and the intuitive center.
-In this space, we are choosing how to respond instead of simply falling into our well-established patterns of behavior.
+Instead of reacting without thinking, we can learn to respond from a grounded, balanced place, informed by the wisdom from all three centers of intelligence (the thinking center, the feeling center, and the intuitive center).
+With increased awareness, we can be more intentional about allowing protective patterns to fall away, at a pace and in a context that, while sometimes uncomfortable, feels tolerable.
+At this point, we are ripe for deep transformation.

-In spiritual direction, we can work on nonjudgmental self-observation, noticing our habitual patterns, and exploring the ways and reasons we have protected ourselves.
-Many people grow in self-compassion as they begin to understand their own behaviors better.
-We can notice together where these patterns show up in our bodies and how our bodies signal to us when we are reacting versus when we are responding.
+In spiritual direction, we practice nonjudgmental self-observation.
+We work on noticing our habitual patterns and exploring the ways we have protected ourselves.
+Understanding behavior often results in growth in self-compassion.
+We explore how these patterns show up in our bodies, signaling when we are reacting versus when we are responding.
 This fits in with the Ignatian idea of noticing what draws us and what repels us as we seek to bring our whole, true selves before the Holy for healing.

 My Enneagram training & experience

-If you have questions about spiritual direction or would like to check availability for a meet and greet, please contact me below.
+If you have questions about spiritual direction or the Enneagram and would like to schedule a free introductory Zoom call, please contact me below.
 I look forward to hearing from you!